Fleischmann’s Glass Frog (Hyalinobatrachium fleischmanni) Spanish Name: Rana de Vidrio

 Biology and Natural History

 More than 100 species of glass frogs live throughout Central and South America.
-In Costa Rica alone, 13 species can be found in different types of tropical forest.
 Adults are most active on nights with light precipitation, which helps prevent them from drying out.
 They have to hide during strong rains, though, because their bodies are fragile.
 An adult can be knocked off its perch on a leaf by heavy rain, and some have been observed dying from a single direct hit by a raindrop.

 Males are not tentative though, especially not with their territories.
 Males call in their high peep or wheet from under their leaves; if a desired female approaches or if an undesired male intrudes, the first male begins mewing.
 If the invading male persists, the conflict ends in an arboreal wrestling match; once one male is pinned down, he will leave after the winner releases him.